AvivLab/Cross-Feeding-Evolution/README.md

 # MCCP_Enzymes

-Simulate enzyme evolution in a chemostat using the **MCCP** model (Minimal Chemostat Cross-feeding Problem).
+Simulate microbial evolution in a chemostat using the **MCCP** model (Minimal Chemostat Cross-feeding Problem).
 This download includes desktop apps for interactive runs and batch campaigns, plus optional command-line tools for batch runs and re-screening.

 ## Requirements